DataBooth/duckdb-utils/docs/python-api.rst

 .. code-block:: python

-    db.execute("update dogs set name = ?", ["Cleopaws"])
+    db.execute("update cats set name = ?", ["Emmepaws"])
-    # This will rename ALL dogs to be called "Cleopaws"
+    # This will rename ALL cats to be called "Emmepaws"

 Named parameters using ``:name`` can be filled using a dictionary:

 .. code-block:: python

     dog = next(db.query(
-        "select rowid, name from dogs where name = :name", {"name": "Cleopaws"}
+        "select rowid, name from cats where name = :name", {"name": "Emmepaws"}
     ))
-    # dog is now {'rowid': 1, 'name': 'Cleopaws'}
+    # dog is now {'rowid': 1, 'name': 'Emmepaws'}

 In this example ``next()`` is used to retrieve the first result in the iterator returned by the ``db.query()`` method.